Find insulation contractors in Florida (2026)

 How much does insulation cost in Florida?

-Most whole-home insulation projects in Florida cost $1,500 to $8,000.
-Blown-in attic insulation runs $1.00 to $2.50 per square foot.
-Radiant barriers cost $0.75 to $2.00 per square foot.
+Most whole-home insulation projects in the Tampa metro cost $1,350 to $7,150.
+Blown-in attic insulation runs $0.90 to $2.25 per square foot.
+Radiant barriers cost $0.65 to $1.80 per square foot.
+Tampa labor costs run about 11% below the national average.

 When is the best time to insulate in Florida?